 One thing that causes a ransomware attacker to lose all their leverage is if you have a backup of all your files that can be quickly restored once the ransomware is cleaned.
 This negates your need to pay them any type of ransom and ensures your business continuity in the event of any number of potential catastrophes.

 A technology infrastructure has multiple moving parts, including operating systems, software, and device firmware.
 All of these receive security patches and other updates regularly, but if you don’t have a managed IT plan or other way to ensure they’re applied in a timely manner, you can be in danger of a breach.

-Most data breaches are initiated from a phishing email that contains a malicious file attachment or link to a “drive by download” website.
+Most data breaches are initiated from a phishing email that contains a malicious file attachment or link to a “drive by download” website, explain how to identify Signs of a Phishing Email.
 Conducting regular cybersecurity training for your employees can help them get in the habit of doing a double take before they mistakenly click on a dangerous file.

 Controlling the execution of programs in known ransomware locations, like temporary folders for browsers and compressions/decompression programs can help safeguard your system should a ransomware file be downloaded by not letting it self-execute.

 Anti-phishing programs help keep your users from having to deal with dangerous emails by catching malicious files before they slip into your inboxes.
 Look for tools that offer sandboxing, which puts suspicious files in a quanrantined virtual environment that replicates your OS so the file will show its intent and can be immediately identified and removed.